A Weighted State Redistribution Algorithm for Embedded Boundary Grids: Generalizing State Redistribution

 \section{Generalizing State Redistribution}

 We present here an improvement to the original algorithm, as just described, which addresses several issues.
 The original algorithm has a sharp cutoff when the volume fraction of a cut cell reaches 0.5 and the stencil abruptly shifts.
-A transition that gracefully shuts off the amount of redistribution would be smoother, and also introduce less numerical dissipation.
-The second issue is that the preprocessing step described earlier -- which preserves symmetries and avoids ``L-shaped" neighborhoods -- can generate neighborhood volumes that are overly large, resulting in more redistribution than is necessary for stability.
+A transition that gracefully shuts off the amount of redistribution would be smoother and introduce less numerical dissipation.
+It also opens the door to consideration of weightings for other purposes (section \ref{sec:framework}).
+The second issue is that the preprocessing step described earlier might generate neighborhood volumes that are overly large, resulting in more redistribution than is necessary for stability.
 The modification described below addresses both these issues.
 The computational results in section \ref{sec:compResults} use this modification.